Last updated March 8, 2021

 Will I still need to wear a mask even after I receive both doses of the vaccine?

 The short answer is yes.
-According to the CDC, experts are still learning more about the protection that COVID-19 vaccines provide under real-life conditions.
 During this time it will be important for everyone to continue using all the tools available to us to help stop this pandemic, like covering your mouth and nose with a mask, washing hands often, staying home whenever possible and staying at least 6 feet away from others.

 Are there other vaccines that will help prevent COVID-19 such as the flu shot?